Gas Liquefaction

 The combination of ample reserves and low prices create excellent conditions for the U.S. gas market to become a source for LNG exports.

-Led by a team with hundreds of years of combined experience in the energy industry, Freeport LNG will become a leading supplier of LNG to world markets.
+Led by a team with hundreds of years of combined experience in the energy industry, Freeport LNG is a leading supplier of LNG to world markets.

 World-Class Customers

-We have contracts to supply baseload LNG to Osaka Gas, JERA (an alliance between Tokyo Electric and Chubu Electric), BP Energy, Total S.A. and SK E&S: a total of 13.4 mtpa of production capacity under 20-year use-or-pay liquefaction tolling agreements.
-The project's EPC contractor envisages that the three production units will commence commercial operations sequentially between Q3 2019 and Q2 2020.
+We have contracts to supply baseload LNG to Osaka Gas, JERA (an alliance between Tokyo Electric and Chubu Electric), BP, Total Energies. and SK E&S: a total of 13.4 mtpa of production capacity under 20-year use-or-pay liquefaction tolling agreements.

 What 2.2 Bcf of LNG Equivalent per Day Means